 Things have been going really well lately, but I won’t fool myself into thinking I’m cured.
 I’ve relapsed before, and I know it could happen again.
 The difference is that I know myself better now.
 I know what things I need to look out for, and I’m quick to make changes when I notice things are off.
 I haven’t made any changes to my medication in over a year, but I still see my psychiatrist every few months just to touch base.

 For me, it was all about a combo treatment.
 Diet and exercise alone wasn’t enough.
 Supplementation alone wasn’t enough.
 Medication alone wasn’t enough.
 Counselling alone wasn’t enough.
 I needed all of those things to help me get to where I needed to be.

 I believe that God had the power to take away my pain, but I also believe that He needed me to learn something from it.
 He needed me to make an effort.
 He needed me to be in the refiner’s fire for a while so that I could come out stronger.
 I learned to take responsibility for my own mental health.
-I developed the courage to seek help, and talk about the things that were causing me axiety.
-I developed more empathy.
+I developed the courage to seek help, and talk about the things that were causing me anxiety.
+My empathy increased.

 If you’re struggling, please know that there is hope.
 Know that God loves you more than you can imagine.
-Know that there is help out there.
+There is help out there.
 Know that you are important, and you are needed in this world 💗